• Home

 • Award Expert

-Home > Air France • KLM • News • sas > SAS Plans To Exit Star Alliance For SkyTeam As Air France-KLM Seeks 19.9% Share
+Home » News » SAS Exits Star Alliance For SkyTeam With Air France-KLM Gaining 19.9% Share

 Air FranceKLMNewssas

-SAS Plans To Exit Star Alliance For SkyTeam As Air France-KLM Seeks 19.9% Share
+SAS Exits Star Alliance For SkyTeam With Air France-KLM Gaining 19.9% Share

 a blue and red airplane tail

-Air France-KLM plans a 19.9% non-controlling stake in Scandinavian Airlines System (SAS), a move that would lead to much closer commercial ties and the move of SAS from Star Alliance to SkyTeam.
+Air France-KLM has completed its acquisition of a 19.9% non-controlling stake in Scandinavian Airlines System (SAS), a move that will lead to much closer commercial ties and has seen SAS pivot from Star Alliance to SkyTeam.

-The Future Of SAS In Star Alliance in Doubt After Air France-KLM Pursues Sizable Stake
+The Future Of SAS Is In SkyTeam With Sizable Stake For Air France-KLM

-Air France CEO Benjamin Smith lauded the news:
+Air France CEO Benjamin Smith has lauded the deal:

 “This is an important day for SAS and for Air France-KLM.
 We are pleased to be part of the winning bidding consortium selected by the board of SAS.
 Air France-KLM looks forward to establishing strong commercial ties with SAS.
 With its well-established position in Scandinavia and strong brand, SAS offers tremendous potential to Air France-KLM.
 This cooperation will allow Air France-KLM to enhance its position in the Nordics and improve connectivity for Scandinavian and European travelers.
 We look forward to being a part of this new chapter in SAS’ history and thank the board of SAS for their trust.”

-Before the agreement is finalized, it must receive approval from:
+Before the agreement was finalized, SAS had to receive approval from:

 CONCLUSION

-Air France-KLM is proposing a 19.9% stake in Scandinavian Airlines as it emerges from bankruptcy.
-While the agreement is subject to regulatory and court approval, the move would represent a substantial change in the landscape of the European market and also mark an alliance shuffle, with SAS leaving Star Alliance.
+Air France-KLM has gained a 19.9% stake in Scandinavian Airlines as it emerges from bankruptcy.
+The move represents a substantial change in the landscape of the European market and also marks an alliance shuffle, with SAS leaving Star Alliance and now entering SkyTeam.

 More details here.